award

 • Contact an experienced and top-rated equestrian accident attorney immediately to seek compensation for any of the injuries suffered.

-Contact Our Equestrian Accident Lawyers
+Contact Our Equestrian Accident Attorneys Today

 Contact our experienced horseback riding attorneys for a free no risk consultation.
 During this consultation, we will review the merits of your claim, and determine whether you have a valid claim against the negligent party.
-Our attorneys work on a contingency fee basis, which means that we will not collect any compensation from you unless we win a settlement or judgment in your favor.

-We have offices located in every major city in California and Nevada, including Las Vegas, Los Angeles, Fresno, San Francisco, Irvine, Etc.
+We have offices located in every major city in California and Nevada, including Las Vegas, Los Angeles, Fresno, San Francisco, Irvine, etc.